 For people who cannot work from home, social distancing at work is critical to slowing the spread of COVID-19.

-The Occupational Health and Safety Administration (OSHA) strongly recommends workers socially distance, and follow the Centers for Disease Control and Prevention (CDC) guidelines for social distancing.
+The Occupational Health and Safety Administration (OSHA) strongly recommends workers socially distance, and follow the Centers for Disease Control and Prevention (CDC)

 Here are strategies for social distancing at work, and what to do if it becomes a controversial subject.